Our current running track has had various issues for a while, and the we are now replacing this with a new one.

 Whilst the primary use will be in the clubroom, boards can be used in the hall, and if necessary, additional straight sections could be made and added if a longer track is required.

-The track will use machine cut plywood sections for accuracy, filled with Insulation Board for rigidity.
-If we can align the tracks well enough, it’s possible that the “curved” sections could be erected in any order.
+The track uses machine cut plywood sections for accuracy, filled with Insulation Board for rigidity.
 The boards have small side walls to minimise track damage in storage – these also allow the boards to be stacked.

 15 pin D-Type connectors provide the electrical connection between each board, with a single lead provided to a “break-out” box for connection to controllers.
 This lead can be connected at any board join.